ThreatHuntingProject/ThreatHunting/hunts/webshells.md

     * PHP functions like exec(), shell_exec(), etc.
     * asp(.net) functions like eval(), bind(), etc.)
 * Looking for file additions or file changes (if you have a change management process and schedule to easily differentiate 'known good') -- (using something like inotify on linux (or FileSystemWatcher in .NET), to monitor the webroot folder(s) recursively)

-There are a few of the webshell hunt techniques located in other hunts:
+There are a few webshell hunt techniques located in other hunts:

 * [Anti-Virus Logs](https://github.com/DavidJBianco/ThreatHunting/blob/master/hunts/antivirus_logs.md)
 * [Process Creation via Windows Event Logs](https://github.com/DavidJBianco/ThreatHunting/blob/master/hunts/suspicious_process_creation_via_windows_event_logs.md)

 It's important to realize that injected webshells may not be written to disk (e.g., SSJI, XSS, etc.)

 **More Info**

+None